influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/writing_data.md

 ### Configure gzip compression

-InfluxData supports gzip compression.
-To increase data transfer speed, consider the following options:
+InfluxDB supports gzip compression.
+To reduce network traffic, consider the following options:

   * To accept compressed data from InfluxDB, add the `Accept-Encoding: gzip` header to HTTP API requests.